 The older members of the family enjoyed Splash Mountain, the Haunted Mansion, Space Mountain and the rest of the “thrill” rides.
 We had a quick lunch in Tomorrowland (Tomorrowland is looking a little more like Yesterdayland.
 Time for an update!)

-After a long day, we were happy to return home to the Vistana where we made a simple supper and relaxed.
+By mid-afternoon we were happy to return home to the Vistana where we made a simple supper and relaxed.

 Grandparent Advice: Get off the Disney property.
 The commute time (~20 minutes) was well worth it when we had a place to relax and make our own food at the end of a hectic day.